 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 Toilet Paper Shelf

 Here’s a bathroom hack for a small bathroom shelf.
 Build or buy a deep picture frame and hang it around your toilet paper holder.
 It will give you two convenient shelves for small items in your bathroom where every inch of storage counts.
-You should also check out this toilet paper roll hair band organizer.

 Back of Cabinet Doors

 The back of your cabinet doors are a highly overlooked surface to utilize.
 Install this metal mesh bin on the inside of the cabinet and use it for cleaning supplies trash bags and more.
 Install one on the inside of the vanity cabinet under the sink in your bathroom to store your hair dryer, extra shampoo, conditioner and soaps.
 If you like this, you might appreciate these bathrooms carts, too.

 Hate the messy look of curling irons lying on the vanity or the toilet tank?
 Here’s a tip for you.
 Use hook-and-loop tape to attach 5-in. lengths of 2-in.- diameter PVC pipe to the vanity door to hold the curling irons.
 Do the same thing with 3-in. pieces of 1-1/2-in.-diameter pipe to hold the cords.
 Just measure your curling irons to see how long your “holsters” need to be.
 Let your curling irons cool before you stow them away.
 Here’s another PVC hack you should check out.